Fantishb/GPAC/README.md

 # Citation
-When you use this corpus please site the original paper associated with it.
+When you use this corpus please cite the original paper associated with it.
 [Gereme, Fantahun; Zhu, William; Ayall, Tewodros; Alemu, Dagmawi.
 2021.
 Combating Fake News in “Low-Resource” Languages: Amharic Fake News Detection Accompanied by Resource Crafting.
 Information volume 12, Issue 1: 20.]  available at    [https://www.mdpi.com/2078-2489/12/1/20#cite]

 # License